DDC-PINNs: A Predictor-Corrector Approach Based on Neural Network-Driven Domain Decomposition and Classical ODE Solvers for Time-Dependent PDEs: Review of PINNs

 In the PINNs framework, we employ fully connected neural networks to estimate solutions for PDEs.
 The {output of the neural network} $\hat{u}(\bm{x}, t, \theta)$ serves as an approximate solution, where $\theta$ denotes the {parameters of the network}.
 By optimizing $\theta$, { it aims} to improve the accuracy of $\hat{u}$ in approximating the true solution.
 This optimization is formulated as:

 where

 { Here, }$P$ denotes the number of weights and bias terms of the neural networks, and the loss function $J(\theta)$ comprises three key components:

-where $\lambda_1$, $\lambda_2$ and $\lambda_3$ are weighting factors that balance the contributions of the PDEs residual, boundary conditions, and initial conditions, respectively.
+where $\lambda_1$, $\lambda_2$ and $\lambda_3$ are weighting factors that balance the contributions of the PDE residual, boundary conditions, and initial conditions, respectively.
 The components of the loss function of PINNs are defined as follows: